Inzonee/otw-bandit-writeups/README.md

 ## What I learned
 - strings can be used to filter out binary and only shows readable characters
 - binary files contain non-readable characters, strings extracts only ASCII text with 4+ printable characters

+# Bandit Level 10 → Level 11

+## Level Goal
+The password for the next level is stored in the file data.txt, which contains base64 encoded data

+## Command used
+base64 data.txt -d

+## What I learned
+- Base64 converts binary data into ASCII string format
+- primary purpose is data integrity during transmition over systems

+# Level Goal
+The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

+## Command used